Peru Travel Guide for solo female travellers: my experience in 163 days backpacking the land of the Incas

 - High-end: Casa Andina Arequipa – $137 USD/night for 2 pax; private room/bath

 Famous for Machu Picchu, Cusco has a rather odd altitude so you have to be physically fit before heading here.
 Despite this flaw (and the very cold weather), I really loved my time in Cusco because I got to discover that the city is not just about Machu Picchu: it’s about the rich culture of the Inca Empire which I really found very interesting.
 Restaurants flock the city and the nightlife and undeniably imposing.
 Most of my I-don’t-remember-what-happened-last-night moments occurred here but I have no regrets.
 What happens in Cusco stays in Cusco — you can count on that.
 Travel time from Arequipa to Cusco is 10-12 hours by bus and costs around $25.00 – $40.00 USD.
+Below are some accommodation suggestions in Cusco:

 - Budget: Hostel Kokopelli Cusco – $15 USD/night per pax for a bed in a dorm; breakfast included